by Bradley Knockel

 As I mentioned, rejecting science weakens science and the world, but it also weakens religion.
 If you reject science due to your religion, some educated people will associate your religion primarily with ignorance instead of with its good qualities.
 You do not have the right to make your entire religion look bad.
 Also, some Christians do their religion a disservice by completely misunderstanding the point of Christianity: faith (that is, trust in God's plan for you).
 By making your religion too much about a search for scientific proof, you are missing out on the main point of your religion.

 Certain Christians (usually only American Christians) believe that the universe is no more than 10,000 years old, which rejects huge amounts of science.
 What we must understand is that anything written must be interpreted (and interpretation takes effort!).
 For example, Genesis 2 describes a different order of creation than Genesis 1, so Genesis 2 is often interpreted to be more figurative than Genesis 1.
 Or, when Genesis 2 mentions that Adam was formed before plants and animals, the word formed is often interpreted to mean planned.
 So, especially considering the lack of scientific vocabulary and interest for most of human history, why should the word day in Genesis 1 be interpreted so rigidly as to cause people to reject science?
 Doesn't the Big Bang support Genesis 1:1, and doesn't evolution support the increasing order of complexity described in the rest of Genesis 1?
 Can't science and religion complement each other?
-Science can describe the how, and religion can provide the why.
+Science can describe the how, and religion can provide the meaning.

 To make clear the distinction between science and religion, let's look at two different ways of thinking: Christianity and Buddhism.
 Buddhism teaches that time is unending in both past and future directions.
 Christianity teaches that it has a beginning.
 Science knows that the Big Bang marks the beginning of our time, which seems to support Christianity.
 However, it may likely be that we live in a multiverse, in which time could be eternal and there would even be no preferred direction in time.
 In this situation, both religions are correct since our time had a beginning but the time of the multiverse did not.
 Science simply cannot answer these questions.